Khvostenko-OV/Road_task/README.md

 **Description**
 Creates a road network with geodata and properties.
-Requires authentication; the user becomes the owner.
+Requires authentication.
+The user becomes the owner.
 If `public=true`, the network can be retrieved without authentication.

 **Response**